kgateway-dev/community/CONTRIBUTING.md

 ### Code review guidelines

-Code may be reviewed by anyone! even if you are not maintainer, please feel free to add your comments.
+Code can be reviewed by anyone!
+Even if you are not a maintainer, please feel free to add your comments.
 All code must be reviewed by at least one [maintainer](https://github.com/kgateway-dev/community/blob/main/MAINTAINERS.md).
 Key requirements:

 1. **Code Style**